Danny Elliott (footballer): Hartlepool United

-On 14 April 2021, Elliott signed with National League club Hartlepool United on a contract until the end of the season.
+On 14 April 2021, Elliott signed a contract with National League club Hartlepool United until the end of the season.
 Elliott made his debut for Hartlepool as a substitute in a 7–2 victory at Wealdstone.
 Elliott scored his first goal for Hartlepool in a 4–2 defeat to Maidenhead United on 8 May.
-Hartlepool reached the final of the play-offs against Torquay United at Ashton Gate Stadium, with Elliott featuring as a 72nd-minute substitute for Rhys Oates; promotion to the Football League was secured with a penalty shoot-out victory, during which Elliott scored his penalty.
+Hartlepool reached the final of the play-offs against Torquay United at Ashton Gate (stadium), with Elliott featuring as a 72nd-minute substitute for Rhys Oates; promotion to the Football League was secured with a penalty shoot-out victory, during which Elliott scored his penalty.
 He was released by Hartlepool at the end of the 2020–21 season.

 Boston United

 On 14 July 2021, Elliott joined National League side Boston United and scored in his first appearance in a Boston shirt as the "Pilgrims" beat Lincoln United in the Lincolnshire Senior Cup.
 He scored 27 goals from 48 appearances throughout the 2021–22 season, his 19 league goals making him the division's fifth highest scorer and helping Boston to qualify for the play-offs.
-Elliott won both the Fans' and Players' Player of the Year at the club's end of season awards.
+Elliott won the Fans and Players of the Year at the club's end-of-season awards.
 He scored three goals in the play-offs, helping Boston to advance past Kidderminster Harriers and AFC Fylde, though they were denied promotion after losing 2–0 to York City in the final.
-At the end of the season, Elliott was named in the National League North team of the year.
+At the end of the season, Elliott was named in the National League North Team of the Year.

 Boreham Wood

 After turning down a new contract with Boston, Elliott signed for National League side Boreham Wood on 1 July 2022.
-He scored two goals in his first fifteen starts for the club.
+He scored two goals in his first 15 starts for the club.
 On 3 December 2022, Elliott signed on loan for National League rivals Gateshead until the end of the 2022–23 season.
 He won Gateshead's Player of the Month award for December.
 After six goals in nine games in all competitions for Gateshead, Elliott was recalled by Boreham Wood on 31 January 2023.
-Wood manager Luke Garrard explained that “we always had an agreement that he needed to go out and get game time, confidence and goals, and he has definitely stuck to his side of the bargain”.
+Wood manager Luke Garrard explained that "we always had an agreement that he needed to go out and get game time, confidence and goals, and he has definitely stuck to his side of the bargain".